give-some-hours/trading-bot/README.md

 1. Fill in the configuration file `api/config/production.json`

    - **db**: Change password or leave it like this.
+   - **security**: Static credentials to authenticate the application and some JWT parameters.
    - **binance**: Fill with you `apiKey` and your `secretKey` that you'll find here: https://www.binance.com/en/my/settings/api-management
      `test` let you enable or not the test mode for order.
 (Note that this is not a dynamic value, it's computed on `make build`)
    - **notifier**: Fill in with the configurations relating to your mailbox according to the nodemailer service configurations (support gmail and hotmail).
 For gmail, you'll need to follow this step: https://myaccount.google.com/lesssecureapps